CrosschainRiskFramework/CrosschainRiskFramework.github.io/docs/framework/30scoring/implementation.md

 The Control and Data Plane are considered mixed if the answer to any of the following questions is yes:

 * Can Control Plane functions be called from Data Plane functions without some additional authentication checks?
-* If Control Plane messages are sent across the crosschain communications channel, are Control Plane messages signed by the same keys as Data Plan messages?
+* If Control Plane messages are sent across the crosschain communications channel, are Control Plane messages signed by the same keys as Data Plane messages?

 #### Role Based Access Control Risk Score